6 Tips For Choosing the Best Partnering Software Solution for Your Biotech

 Biotechnology is booming.
 Everyone working in the life science industry knows it and the numbers say so too.
 By 2025, for instance, the global biotech market is estimated to reach $727Bn.
 But this fast-paced environment also comes with its pitfalls.
 The great increase in competition leaves many companies struggling to find the necessary funds, the right partners, and the possibilities to promote their asset or technology.

-“In the biopharma industry, partnering is extremely strategic both on the side of pharmaceutical companies and on the side of biotechs,” explains Echo Zhang, Head of Customer Success Biotech at Inova.
+“In the biopharma industry, partnering is extremely strategic both on the side of pharmaceutical companies and on the side of biotechs,” explains Echo Zhang, Director of Product Strategy at Inova.
 “There is pressure to sign deals quickly and not lose opportunities to competitors.
 Time is a key factor in closing deals successfully.
 Companies need to make quick and informed decisions based on the science, the potential of assets, the market, and the geopolitical environment.”

 Whereas pharma companies strive to find early-stage partners with promising technologies, biotechs are often left to struggle against competing biotechs, academia, and other institutions.
 Finding the right partner to help them fund their research and promote their technology or asset is therefore extremely important.